 The shoulder season months are still a wonderful time to visit Banff National Park.
 May is still winter, and there is still snow on the ground.
 The glacier lakes will be frozen, but the summer crowds have not appeared, making it a great time to visit Banff.

 If chasing the fall and seeing the yellow larches are your thing, you’ll want to visit for Banff in the fall in September and October.
 After Labor Day, the crowds start to fizzle out as the kiddies return to school and summer vacations are over.
 However, larch season, which starts around the third week of September brings plenty of people in.
-Hiking is still great as the winter gods haven’t dumped snow yet.
+Hiking is still great, as the winter gods haven’t dumped snow yet.

 Low Season (November, March, April)

 These are generally cold, cloudy, and what some may call “miserable” months.
-Unless, of course, you like the winter, snowboarding and skiing, ice skating, cross country skiing, snowshoeing, and all that other fun stuff!
+Unless, of course, you like the winter, snowboarding and skiing, ice skating, cross-country skiing, snowshoeing, and don’t mind a bit of mixed weather.
+What is the best part about this time of year?
+There are fewer tourists, lower prices, and plenty of snow!

 Download AllTrails